More "Senior" (F1)

 trademark Mercedes grille, transverse springs, powered by Buick.

-Frank Bourne, a farmer from Cheswardine, raced under # 16.
+Frank Bourne, a farmer from Cheswardine, raced it under # 16.
 [Dick

 Y. photo, and facts from a 1985 issue of Keith Barber's invaluable Stock